 IIROC Trading Halt - HMJI

 TORONTO, Feb.
-10, 2021 /CNW/ - The following issues have been halted by IIROC: Company: BetaPro Marijuana Companies Inverse ETF TSX Symbol: HMJI All Issues: No Reason: Single-Stock Circuit Breaker Halt Time (ET): 10:44:06 AM IIROC can make a decision to...
+12, 2021 /CNW/ - The following issues have been halted by IIROC: Company: BetaPro Marijuana Companies Inverse ETF TSX Symbol: HMJI All Issues: No Reason: Single-Stock Circuit Breaker Halt Time (ET): 9:50:02 AM IIROC can make a decision...

 Company: BetaPro Marijuana Companies Inverse ETF